Piper0007/YAFN-Banana-Edition/API/SongIDs.md

 		0; -- image of the 1
 		0; -- image of the go!
 	};
-	IntroSounds = { --
-		"rbxassetid://"; -- Voice for 3 -- If you want there to be silence just make it blank like "";
-		"rbxassetid://"; -- Voice for 2
+	IntroSounds = { -- (Optional) Changes the sounds for the countdown "rbxassetid://"; -- Voice for 3 -- If you want there to be silence just make it blank like "" "rbxassetid://"; -- Voice for 2
 		"rbxassetid://"; -- Voice for 1
 		"rbxassetid://"; -- Voice for Go